Rasika-Vispute/EDA-and-Statistical-Analysis-of-Mod-Clothing-Dataset-/README.md

 1. Mod Cloth sells women’s vintage clothing and accessories, from which the curator of the dataset collected data from three categories: dresses, tops, and bottoms.
 2. Rent The Run Way is a unique platform that allows women to rent clothes for various occasions; they collected data from several categories.

+## Problem Statement:
-# Problem Statement: Let’s assume you are working as a data scientist in a newly started textile company.
+Let’s assume you are working as a data scientist in a newly started textile company.
 You have given a dataset that consists of most of the features related to the measurements, clothes types, Product ID, User ID, etc. Now you suppose to work the dataset to identify the patterns to understand the customer’s preferred brands and how the company needs to brand its products based on the patterns that you will be found them out.
 Explore all the EDA concepts you learned and use a statistical test to ensure that your identification is true or false.

-# Questions:
+## Key Questions Explored:
 1. Read the datasets, Check the data types and Change the data types appropriately.
 2. Change the height column datatype to float after converting the values as shown Below.
 5.7
 3. Rename the names of the columns which have space in between the column.
 Ex: shoe size as shoe_size etc.